-When you choose a symbol, you can apply it as is, or you can make changes to it first.
-No connection is maintained back to the style when applying a symbol.
-Changes you make to a symbol before you apply it do not update the originating symbol in the style.
-Conversely, changes you make to a symbol in a style are not transferred to an instance of that symbol that had been previously applied to a layer or other element.
+When you choose a symbol, you can apply it as is, or you can make changes to it first, then apply it.
+There is no connection maintained back to the style when you apply a symbol.
+You are using and applying a copy only.
+Any changes you make to a symbol do not update the originating symbol in the style.
+Conversely, changes you make to a symbol in a style are not transferred to instances of that symbol that have been applied to features or elements.

 The properties of symbols come mainly from the properties of the symbol layers in them, but there are also some global properties you can adjust for the symbol as a whole.
 Access these from the three tabs on the Properties tab in Format Symbol mode of the Symbology pane:

-Access all the basic properties that apply globally to the point symbol.
-These are the only properties available when you have more than one point symbol selected.
+Access all the basic properties that apply globally to the entire symbol.
+These are the only properties available when you have more than one symbol selected.

 Modify basic symbol properties